stephen-cloud/c-19-2/docs/reusable-table.md

 The function `searchCriteria()` needs criteria specific to the fields in each type.
 We'll need to pass the whole thing into our generic table.

 The DataStore query needs the type.
-Now so hard.
 We probably want to change variable named `vehicle` and so on.
 Not a big deal.

 In `onAddRow` we simply have a function that creates an new `Vehicle` from fields.